 - 1. Is the PPI an appropriate match for the situation?
 This can be ascertained by reviewing the relevant literature and published evidence from reliable sources.
 For example, before a specific PPI is applied for gratitude, check to see if there is existing published evidence that shows that this specific PPI is a promising technique for the particular client. - 2.
-Does the PPI match with the client's presenting needs?
-For example, have aspects relevant to the person and their circumstances, such as, culture, religion, identity, motivation, been considered? - 3.
+Does the PPI match with client's presenting needs? - 3.
 How will the effectiveness of a PPI be evaluated?
 In other words, what specific outcome can be identified and validly assessed to determine the effectiveness of the PPI?

-Ethical decision making.
+Ethical decision making

-Ethical decision making can be assisted by: having adequate knowledge of these ethical guidelines and the guidelines of an associated profession; being aware of the virtuous ethical behaviour of others; and the use of personal strengths in decision making.
+Ethical decision making can be assisted by: having adequate knowledge of these ethical guidelines and the guidelines of an associated profession, being aware of the virtuous ethical behaviour of others, and the use of personal strengths in decision making.